DataAnalyzer-Pooja/Earth-CO2-Emissions/README.md

 Welcome to the carbon dioxide emission data analysis case study as a part of the Portfolio Project of DataAnalyzer-Pooja.

 # Problem Statement
 Global warming is one of the biggest challenges currently being faced by humanity.
 Therefore, there is an urgent need to address this issue by understanding the trends and patterns of carbon dioxide emissions globally.
-The problem at hand for this CO2 Emission project is to comprehensively investigate and analyze the increasing carbon dioxide (CO2) emissions, which have emerged as a major contributor to global warming and climate change.
+The problem at hand for this CO2 emissions project is to comprehensively investigate and analyze the increasing carbon dioxide (CO2) emissions, which have emerged as a major contributor to global warming and climate change.
 Through this project, we will uncover valuable insights to understand their impact on the environment.

 # About Dataset
 The dataset used in this project has been downloaded from 'Our World in Data'.
-The dataset contains time-series data ranging from 1921 to 2020, having information on carbon dioxide emissions across various countries, regions, fuels and industries globally.
+The dataset contains time-series data ranging from 1921 to 2020 and contains information on carbon dioxide emissions across various countries, regions, fuels and industries globally.
 This dataset helps us to understand how carbon dioxide emissions have evolved over the years and which areas and industries contribute the most.
 By analyzing this data, we can gain valuable insights to tackle the problem of carbon dioxide emissions and work towards reducing its impact on the environment.

 # Business Task
 Use this dataset for data cleaning, exploration and visualization to uncover the emission insights.
 Following questions needed to be answered by this analysis.